zxf-work/zxf-work.github.io/index.md

 <br/>

-### <span style="color:blue">Bio</span>
+### About Me

-Xiaofei Zhang obtained his Ph.D. from the Hong Kong University of Science and Technology in 2013.
-He joined the Department of Computer Science, University of Memphis, in the fall of 2018.
-Before that, he was a postdoc research fellow at the University of Waterloo's [Cheriton School of Computer Science][dsg].
-He also worked as a postdoc in the [Chinese University of Hong Kong][cuhk] and [HKUST][hkust] in 2014 and 2015, respectively.
+Hi ~ I got my Ph.D. in computer science & engineering from the [Hong Kong University of Science and Technology][hkust] in 2013.
+Before joining the University of Memphis, I was a postdoc research fellow at the University of Waterloo's [Cheriton School of Computer Science][dsg].
+I also worked as a postdoc in the [Chinese University of Hong Kong][cuhk] and [HKUST][hkust] in 2014 and 2015, respectively.

 ### <span style="color:blue">Research Interests</span>